 a description of the material risks that the undertaking is exposed to, including any material changes over the reporting period.

-a description of how assets have been invested in accordance with the 'prudent person principle' set out in Article 132 of Directive 2009/138/EC so that the risks mentioned in paragraph 1 are properly managed.
+a description of how assets have been invested in accordance with the 'prudent person principle' set out in Article 132 of Directive 2009/138/EC so that the risks mentioned in paragraph 1 of that Article are properly managed.

-With regard to risk concentration, insurance and reinsurance undertakings shall disclose a description of the material risk concentrations to which the undertaking is exposed.
+3. With regard to risk concentration, insurance and reinsurance undertakings shall disclose a description of the material risk concentrations to which the undertaking is exposed.